serendie/serendie-web/src/mcp/README.md

 - Getting detailed information about specific symbols
 - Getting design tokens from the design system
 - Getting detailed information about specific design tokens
+- Getting list of UI components from the design system
+- Getting detailed information about specific components
 - Health checking the server status

 ## File Structure